ymugume19/Git-Markdown-Exercise/README.md

 First, you must make a user account on GitHub if you don't have one already.
 Be sure to choose a user ID that you are happy using for the rest of your professional career as a bioinformatician.
 GitHub is a very important tool for computational biology and if you continue working in data-intensive fields, you will be using this account again in the future.
 Join GitHub here:
 [https://github.com/join](https://github.com/join).

+Once you have an account, be sure to log in.

 ## Git Exercise Part 1

 ### Fork the Repository

+Now that you have your own GitHub account you can fork [this](https://github.com/EEOB-BioData/Unix-Git-Exercise) repository.
+A _fork_ creates a copy of a GitHub repository in your own GitHub account.
+Thus, you have permission to make changes to the content of your copied repository without ever changing the original one.
+At the time of your fork, you will copy all of the current contents and the two repositories are now independent.
+So if someone commits changes to the original repository, they will not affect your forked copy.

-Now that you have your own GitHub account you can fork [this](https://github.com/EEOB-BioData/Unix-Git-Exercise) repository by clicking the **_Fork_** button at the upper right corner of the repository page.
+Fork the original repository [https://github.com/EEOB-BioData/Unix-Git-Exercise](https://github.com/EEOB-BioData/Unix-Git-Exercise) by clicking the **_Fork_** button at the upper right corner of the repository page.

 <img src="https://help.github.com/assets/images/help/repository/fork_button.jpg">